Frequently Asked Questions

 Ask us a question

-You asked: Will my driving license be valid to drive in the EU after March 2019?
+You asked: Will my driving licence be valid to drive in the EU after the UK leaves the EU?

 The IDP is issued by the Government, via Post Offices.
 Contact the Government for information on how to obtain one (insurers to do not issue IDPs).